Like most things related to health, there’s no one-size-fits-all answer, so you need to understand your options before you can make the right choice.

 Dental Implant Procedure

-Good candidates for dental implant surgery are evaluated for possible surgery if they have enough bone and gum tissue and to determine if there are any medical/health issues which may complicate the procedure.
+Dental implant evaluations focus on two key areas: firstly, they assess whether the candidate has enough bone and gum tissue to support a dental implant, and – secondly – they determine if there are any medical/health issues which may complicate the procedure.
 X-rays will be required to evaluate the implant sites for bone volume, density and overall dental health.

 - The first stage, the implant surgeon will place a dental implant into the upper or lower jawbone beneath the gum tissue.
 The healing time varies depending on the general health of the patient but is usually a minimum of three months.